Greebly1/GoldenAge/ObsidianVault/Documents/Nightjar.md

 While this is extremely useful, (for her being a tutorial agent), it can be an OPsec hazard.
 Since her enemies can extract information from this reflection.
 Also she has good reason to not trust her cognivore reflections, a more sophisticated cognivore could likely unify them to work together, but she is a disciple of the god of envy.

 # Shadow Magic
-Nightjar practices a unique form of shadow magic.
+Nightjar practices a unique form of illusionary shadow magic.
 She can bend, manipulate, create, and hide in shadows.
 She can hide a number of things within a shadow meaning, her cloak is sort of a storehouse.

 She can hide in shadows, jump from shadow to shadow.
-If she jumps into your shadow, she can control you.

-Sort of like alucard from hellsing ultimate, she can become a large formless shadow beast.

 # Relationships
 **Magistum**